janaSunrise/Pytorch-ML-CPP-Learning/README.md

 # ML using Pytorch in C++

-A simple repo, to learn using Pytorch C++ API, for Deep Learning programs.
+A simple repo to learn using Pytorch C++ API, for Deep Learning programs.

 **Note**: This is just a repo, for quick references to setup `cmake`, use libtorch and other purposes.
 The code shouldn't be used in production, or anything serious.

 ## Installation and usage.

-This project uses `cmake` for dependency management.
+This project uses `CMake` of minimum `3.14` for dependency management.
 You need to ensure that you have `cmake` and `GCC runtime` installed on your system.

 Here's how to install the dependencies, and get started.